U.S. stock index futures pointed to a higher start to Wall Street trade on Wednesday, as European shares rose following a global selloff on Tuesday.

 European equities ended higher on Thursday after the ECB's President Mario Draghi set a date for sovereign bond purchases to start.

 Gold rose slightly after the European Central Bank offered details on its massive bond-buying program.

 Oil fell in volatile trade on Thursday in the face of a strong dollar and the U.S. commitment to forge a nuclear deal with Iran.

 The euro fell on Thursday below $1.10 for the first time since 2003 and the U.S. dollar added to gains.

-U.S. stock index futures signaled a lower open on Wednesday ahead of a busy day for economic data, as investors await Friday's employment report.
+U.S. stock index futures signaled a lower open on Friday after fluctuating as investors digested February's employment report.

 Get the best of CNBC in your inbox

 Currency wars are one reason Michael Farr thinks the Fed will either defer the first rate hike to next year or do one small move and then pause.